Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Variational approach for studying vs. interface width

 \subsection{No alloy disorder}

 First, we examine the system without alloy disorder.
 This is accomplished by employing the virtual crystal approximation, $X(z)=\bar X_z$.
-We separate the calculation into two regimes: $z_0 < 0$ and $z_0 \geq 0$.
+We separate the calculation into two cases: $z_0 < 0$ or $z_0 \geq 0$.
 The quantum well contribution to the variational energy is then given by

 We then expand the cosine functions to fourth order and solve for the variational parameters by minimizing the variational energy, yielding

 Applying these parameters to the envelope function, Eq.~(\ref{varEnv}), we can compute the intervalley coupling and the valley splitting, using Eq.~(\ref{discreteDelta}).
 The results are plotted as a solid green line in Fig.~\ref{fig:narrowInt}(a), showing very good agreement with numerical tight-binding and effective mass solutions.
 Thus, this simple variational model captures most of the interface physics.